salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

 # LLM Open Connector + MuleSoft + Ollama

-Learn how to implement Salesforce's [LLM Open Connector](/docs/apis/llm-open-connector/) using MuleSoft and the [MAC](https://mac-project.ai/) (MuleSoft AI Chain) project.
-We have our [Ollama](https://ollama.com/) host running locally for quick testing and our Mule application using the MAC project running in CloudHub to expose the API.
+Learn how to implement Salesforce's [LLM Open Connector](/docs/apis/llm-open-connector/) using MuleSoft and the [MuleSoft AI Chain (MAC)](https://mac-project.ai/) project.
+This recipe relies on locally hosted [Ollama](https://ollama.com/) for quick testing.
+The Mule application and MAC project run in CloudHub to expose the API.
+The instructions in this recipe are based on Anypoint Code Builder (ACB).

 <!-- truncate -->

 ## Prerequisites

 1. Anypoint Platform account (create a free trial [here](https://anypoint.mulesoft.com/login/signup)).
-1. MuleSoft's IDE: either [Anypoint Code Builder](https://docs.mulesoft.com/anypoint-code-builder/start-acb-desktop) or [Anypoint Studio](https://www.mulesoft.com/lp/dl/anypoint-mule-studio) (instructions are based on ACB).
+2. MuleSoft's IDE: either [Anypoint Code Builder (ACB)](https://docs.mulesoft.com/anypoint-code-builder/start-acb-desktop) or [Anypoint Studio](https://www.mulesoft.com/lp/dl/anypoint-mule-studio).
+This recipe is based on ACB.
-1. [Ollama](https://ollama.com/) running locally + the model of your choice (i.e., `llama3`).
+3. [Ollama](https://ollama.com/) locally running the model of your choice (for example, `llama3`).
-1. [ngrok](https://download.ngrok.com/) to expose your local Ollama instance to the public cloud.
+4. [Ngrok](https://download.ngrok.com/) to expose your local Ollama instance to the public cloud.
-1. Any REST client application to test the API calls.
+5. A REST client application to test the API calls.
 For example, cURL or Postman.

-Additionally, you can compare your Mule app with [this GitHub repo](https://github.com/alexandramartinez/ollama-llm-provider) to avoid confusion.
+For troubleshooting, you can compare your Mule app with [this GitHub repo](https://github.com/alexandramartinez/ollama-llm-provider).

-## Expose Ollama's URL
+## Expose the Ollama URL

 1. Verify your model is up and running (locally) in Ollama using `ollama list` or `ollama ps`.

-1. Run the following command to start ngrok:
+2. Run this command to start ngrok:

     ```shell
     ngrok http 11434 --host-header="localhost:11434"
     ```

-1. Copy the address from the **Forwarding** field.
-This is the URL you will use to connect to Ollama from the Mule app.
+3. Copy the address from the **Forwarding** field.
+This address is the URL you need to connect to Ollama from the Mule app.

 ## Create and publish the API specification

 1. Download the `llm-open-connector.yml` file from the [einstein-platform](https://github.com/salesforce/einstein-platform/blob/main/api-specs/llm-open-connector/llm-open-connector.yml) GitHub repository.

-1. Rename the extension of the file from `yml` to `yaml`.
+2. Rename the extension of the file from `yml` to `yaml`.

-1. Head to your [Anypoint Platform](https://anypoint.mulesoft.com) account.
+3. Log in to your [Anypoint Platform](https://anypoint.mulesoft.com) account.

-1. Navigate to **Design Center**.
+4. Navigate to **Design Center**.

-1. Click on **Create +** > **Import from File**.
+5. Click **Create +** > **Import from File**.

-1. Fill out the following details:
+6. Fill out the spec details:

     - Project name: `LLM Open Connector`
     - Import type: API specification `REST API`
-    - Import file: the file you downloaded on step 1
+    - Import file: The `llm-open-connector.yaml` file from steps 1 and 2.
+(Ensure that the file extension is `.yaml`.)

-1. Click on **Import**
+7. Click **Import**.

-1. Add a character inside `termsOfService` (i.e., `termsOfService: "-"`)
+8. Add a character inside `termsOfService` (for example, `termsOfService: "-"`).

-1. Remove the `servers` section:
+9. Remove the `servers` section, including the example `url`:

     ```yaml
     servers:
         - url: https://bring-your-own-llm.example.com
     ```

-1. Click on **Publish** at the top-right side of the screen.
+10. Click **Publish** in the top right of the screen.

-1. Make sure the following details are selected:
+11. Provide versioning information:

     - Asset version: `1.0.0`
     - API version: `v1`
     - LifeCycle State: Stable

-1. Click on **Publish to Exchange**.
+12. Click **Publish to Exchange**.

-1. Once published, you can click on the **Exchange** link to see the preview of the published asset, or click on **Close**.
+13. After it is published, you can click the **Exchange** link to see the preview of the published asset, or click **Close**.

-1. Exit Design Center
+14. Exit Design Center.

 ## Implement the Mule app

 1. Head to the IDE of your choice.
-In this case, we will be using Anypoint Code Builder (the Visual Studio Code-based IDE).
+In this recipe, we are using Anypoint Code Builder, the MuleSoft IDE powered by Visual Studio Code.

-1. In ACB, click on **Implement an API**.
+2. In ACB, click **Implement an API**.

     :::note
-    If you haven't signed in to your Anypoint Platform account through ACB, it will ask you to sign in now.
+    If you haven't signed in to your Anypoint Platform account through ACB, it asks you to sign in.
 Follow the prompts to sign in.
     :::

-1. Fill out the following details:
+3. Fill out the project details:

     - Project Name: `ollama-llm-provider`
     - Project Location: choose any folder to keep this project